-In addition to the rules and violations required to be reported in the Annual Compliance Report, 474 public water systems violated at least one California-specific drinking water standard described in Section 1.8, with 172 public water systems violating one or more MCL/TTs, 250 public water systems violating one or more M/R requirements, and 11 public water systems violating both MCL/TTs and M/R requirements for state-regulated contaminants.
-74 PWS violated other requirements specific to California's drinking water regulations, such as permit provision requirements.
+In addition to the federal rules and violations required to be reported in the Annual Compliance Report, 456 public water systems violated at least one California-specific drinking water standard described in Section 1.8, with 135 public water systems violating one or more MCL/TTs, 242 public water systems violating both MCL/TTs and M/R requirements, and 6 public water systems violating both MCL/TTs and M/R requirements for state-regulated contaminants.
+One hundred eleven (111) PWSs violated other requirements specific to California's drinking water regulations, such as permit provision requirements.
 These are further discussed in Section 3.13.